Matilda of Tuscany: Early modern times

 Matilda reached the climax of the positive assessment in the time of the Counter-Reformation and in the Baroque; she should serve as a symbol of the triumph of the church over all adversaries for everyone to see.
-In the dispute between Catholics and Protestants in the 16th century, two opposing judgments were received.
-From a Catholic perspective, Matilda was glorified for supporting the Pope; for the Protestants, she was responsible for the humiliation of Henry IV in Canossa and was denigrated as a "pope whore", as in the biography of Henry IV by Johann Stumpf.
+In the dispute between Catholics and Protestants in the sixteenth century, two opposing judgments were received.
+From a Catholic perspective, Matilda was glorified for supporting the pope; for the Protestants, she was responsible for the humiliation of Henry IV in Canossa and was denigrated as a "pope whore", as in the biography of Henry IV by Johann Stumpf.

-In the historiography of the 18th century (Ludovico Antonio Muratori, Girolamo Tiraboschi) Matilda was the symbol of the new Italian nobility, who wanted to create a pan-Italian identity.
+In the historiography of the eighteenth century (Ludovico Antonio Muratori, Girolamo Tiraboschi) Matilda was the symbol of the new Italian nobility, who wanted to create a pan-Italian identity.
 Contemporary representations (Saverio Dalla Rosa) presented her as the Pope's protector.

 In addition to the upscale literature, numerous regional legends and miracle stories in particular contributed to Matilda's subsequent stylization.
 She was transfigured relatively early from the benefactress of numerous churches and monasteries to the sole monastery and church donor of the entire Apennine landscape.
-Around 100 churches are attributed to Matilda, this developed from the 12th century.
+Around 100 churches are attributed to Matilda, this developed from the twelfth century.
 Numerous miracles are also associated with the Margravine.
-She is said to have asked the Pope to bless the Branciana fountain; according to a legend, women can get pregnant after a single drink from the well.
+She is said to have asked the pope to bless the Branciana fountain; according to a legend, women can get pregnant after a single drink from the well.
 According to another legend, Matilda should prefer to stay at the Savignano Castle; there one should see the princess galloping in the sky on full moon nights on a white horse.
 According to a legend from Montebaranzone, she brought justice to a poor widow and her twelve-year-old son.
 Numerous legends also surround about Matilda's marriages: she is said to have had up to seven husbands and, as a young girl, fell in love with Henry IV.